-This module will give you an in-depth understanding of the tools and systems used for mining massive data-sets.
-It also serves as an introduction to the fascinating and emerging field of Data Science.
-You will focus on the language R, a statistical learning language used to learn from data, which will provide an overview of the most common data mining and machine learning algorithms.
-Each concept discussed is also accompanied by illustrative examples written in R language.
-You will be introduced to MapReduce, a programming model used to process big data sets and you will learn how to design good MapReduce algorithms to process massive datasets.
-You will also explore cloud computing systems and learn to use them effectively.
+This course will provide an in-depth of the tools and systems used for mining massive dataset and, more in general, an introduction to the fascinating emerging field of Data Science.
+The module is divided in three parts.
+The first part focuses on the language R, a statistical learning language used to learn from data.
+This part provides an overview of the most common data mining and machine learning algorithms and every discussed concept is accompanied by illustrative examples written in R language.
+The second part of the module introduces the participant to MapReduce, a programming model used to process big data sets.
+We will teach how to design good MapReduce algorithms to process massive datasets.
+The third, and last, part of the module takes a tour through cloud computing systems and teaches the participant how to effectively use them.

-Data science leads to predictive analyses and insights into big data for businesses, healthcare organisations, governments and security services, amongst others.
+This module focuses on legal, ethical and security requirements that underpin the technical processes and practice of data science (the collection, preparation, management, analysis and interpreting of large amounts of data called big data).
+Data science leads to predictive analyses and insights into big data for businesses, healthcare organisations, governments and security services among others.
 The volume of data collected, stored and processed brings many concerns especially related to privacy, data protection, liability, ownership and licensing of intellectual property rights and information security.
-As such, this module will focus on legal, ethical and security requirements that underpin the technical processes and practice of data science including the collection, preparation, management, analysis and interpreting of large amounts of data.
-You will explore how data can be fairly and lawfully processed and protected by legal and technical means.
-You will gain a comprehensive understanding of important legal domains/regulatory issues, relevant ethical theories/guidance and security management policies that impact on the practice of data science.
-You will also be equipped with the necessary foundations to develop high professional standards when working as data scientists.
+This module will explore how data can be fairly and lawfully processed and protected by legal and technical means.
+It will give students a comprehensive understanding of important legal domains/regulatory issues, relevant ethical theories/guidance and important information security management policies that impact on the practice of data science.
+Further it will equip student with the necessary foundations to develop high professional standards when working as data scientists.